jobrien1726/profesh-gmail-sig/README.md

 Step 6: Go to your Gmail Settings and scroll down to Signature.

 Step 7: Create new signature, name it, and Paste in your Signature.

+Step 8: Hit "save changes" at the bottom.
+Now your email will contain a signature in any browser, including Chrome, and the formatting won't be compromised.